imagej/imagej.github.io/_pages/plugins/blind-analysis-tools.md

 </center>

-Click on the “Open First/Next Image” button to open the next image for analysis.
+Click on the "Open First/Next Image" button to open the next image for analysis.
 Once you have analyzed an adequate number of files (&lt;= *n*), press done to finish the analysis.
 During this analysis, macro commands are recorded in the background.
-A decisions file (name: “BlindAnalyse&Decide\_Log” + timestamp) and a log file (name: “BlindAnalyse&Decide\_Decisions” + timestamp) will be saved in the input folder containing a detailed report of your analysis including:
+A decisions file (name: "BlindAnalyse&Decide\_Log" + timestamp) and a log file (name: "BlindAnalyse&Decide\_Decisions" + timestamp) will be saved in the input folder containing a detailed report of your analysis including:

 :\* Start and end time of the analysis